 Answer ALL questions in the spaces provided.

 A student carried out an investigation to determine the spring constant of a spring.

-FIGURE 1 shows the spring before and after a mass was hung from the end of the spring.
+FIGURE 1, on page 8, shows the spring before and after a mass was hung from the end of the spring.